AaronFriel/react-hot-loader/docs/Troubleshooting.md

 After this you should be able to access your SPA via any url that has been defined in it.

-#### React Hot Loader: this component is not accepted by Hot Loader
+#### Rlyeh: this component is not accepted by Hot Loader

-The problem is that React Hot Loader could not replace the `old` version of some Component, by the new one.
+The problem is that Rlyeh could not replace the `old` version of some Component, by the new one.
-The reason is always the same - React Hot Loader can't understand that old and new is the same Component.
+The reason is always the same - Rlyeh can't understand that old and new is the same Component.

 Why?
 The Component is not extracted as a top level variable.
-And only such Components React Hot Loader can digest.
+And only such Components Rlyeh can digest.
 ```js
  const SuperComponent =
      connect()(         <-- last HoC